 A course examining the history and policies of protection of the individual from governmental intrusions.
 Freedom of expression, rights to privacy, rights of the defendant, and issues of equal rights are all considered.
-(Note: this course is cross-listed with HST 229.)
+(Equivalent to HST 229).

 POL 230: Liberty vs. Security